-Ellen Degeneres' Holiday Line Will Make You and Your Wallet Happy
+Ellen DeGeneres' Holiday Line Will Make You and Your Wallet Happy

 If you're doing holiday or Black Friday shopping this week, we're happy to share that these pieces double as gifts.
 So we asked Ellen which item she recommends as the perfect gift.
 She told us, "I love the velvet jacket that says 'Love' on the back.
 It comes in black and burgundy and it goes with literally anything—and you know I mean that because I said literally."

-Ready to fall in love with Ellen's 'Love' jacket?
+Ready to fall in love with Ellen's "Love" jacket?
 Take a first look at her holiday collection below!

 Article continues below